perej1/sim-temporal-spatial-ssa/README.md

 Below, the purpose of each script is explained:

-- `simulate-setting.R` - Perform simulation for a selected setting
-- `summarise.R` - Summarise results by plotting boxplots
-- `sim-batch.sh` - Run a batch of simulations settings with different
-- `summarise-batch.sh` - Run `summarise.R` with selected parameters
-  parameters
 - `functions.R` - Global functions
+- `simulate-setting.R` - Perform simulation scenario corresponding a selected
+  setting
 - `gen-arg.R` - Generate arguments for simulation settings
+- `sim-batch.sh` - Run a batch of simulations settings with different parameters
+- `compute-stats.R` - Compute 1st, 2nd and 3rd quartiles of the performance
+  measure for different simulation scenarios
+- `plot-boxplots.R` - Summarise results by plotting boxplots
 - `test-gen_field_cluster.R` - Unit test for the function `gen_field_cluster()`

 Generate arguments by